Ariflo/GulpMochaAutomatedTesting/README.md

 - [`Gulp`](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is a build system that will assist in running the test code.
 I like to think of it as a task manager that can watch for file changes and trigger tests automatically.

 - [`Mocha`](https://mochajs.org/)is a test framework that will provide the instruments needed to run the actual test.
 A popular alternative to Mocha is Jasmine.
-You can learn more about the diffrence between two [here](http://thejsguy.com/2015/01/12/jasmine-vs-mocha-chai-and-sinon.html).
+You can learn more about the diffrence between the two [here](http://thejsguy.com/2015/01/12/jasmine-vs-mocha-chai-and-sinon.html).

 - [`Chai`](http://chaijs.com/) is a BDD / TDD assertion library for node and the browser that, as noted on the site, can be delightfully paired with any javascript testing framework.
 Not sure how something can be 'delightfully paired' but it certainly helps to have chai around when building your actual tests.

 - [`Supertest`](https://www.npmjs.com/package/supertest) is a  module that can provide a high-level of abstraction for testing HTTP (ie.routes), while still allowing you to drop down to the lower-level API provided by super-agent.
 In layman terms, no crossing ports!
 You can test your express app's routes and not have to worry about whether the app is running or not.
 It truly is super!

-##Step 2: Create and Build your gulpfile.js file
+##Step 2: Create and Build your gulpfile.js

 You'll want to create a gulpfile.js file outside of the test folder if you don't have it already